CiarraMatthews/ASyncDevOps/GitHub_basics.md

      git add <file>

 6. How often should I commit

+Each change to the code

-7. What is a commit?
+8. What is a commit?

+Recording the changes to the
-8. What is a proper commit message?
+10. What is a proper commit message?
-9. Can I have multiple commits on local?
+11. Can I have multiple commits on local?
-10. If you are not sure if your secrets are checked it what git command should I use
+12. If you are not sure if your secrets are checked it what git command should I use